 - An applicant’s financial need or status should not be a factor in the selection process.

-Important: All grantees are expected to return to their home countries for at least two years at the conclusion of their grant in compliance with the J-visa requirements and to promote mutual understanding.
+Important: All grantees are expected to return to their home countries for at least two years at the conclusion of their grant in compliance with the J-visa requirements.

 Program Provisions: All grantees receive full tuition, a monthly stipend for up to 24 months, supplemental health and accident benefits, a book and equipment allowance, travel support, and the opportunity to attend Fulbright enrichment activities.

-The Fulbright Foreign Student Program application should be completed online at the Embark website: https://iie.embark.com/apply/ffsp
+How to Apply: The Fulbright Foreign Student Program application should be completed online here: https://apply.iie.org/ffsp2020

-Before you start, we recommend you to review the list of Frequently Asked Questions (FAQ) on the Fulbright Foreign Student Program and the Fulbright Foreign Student Program Application Guidelines carefully and in its entirety so that you understand the requirements.
+Before you start, we highly recommend you to carefully review the Instructions for Completing the Fulbright Foreign Student Program Application in its entirety so that you understand the requirements.

 ONLY SHORTLISTED CANDIDATES WILL BE NOTIFIED AND INVITED FOR INTERVIEWS.

-- experience and interest in extracurricular and community activities, and
+- Experience and interest in extracurricular and community activities.

 - Incomplete or late applications will NOT be considered.